dinesh1115/Restaurant-Management-System/Readme.txt

 Installation Guide
-TABSERVE - Installation Guide
+Installation Guide
-This document will guide you through setting up both the backend (tabserve) and frontend (tabserve-ui) of the Tabserve application.
+This document will guide you through setting up both the backend and frontend of the Tabserve application.

 About
 A comprehensive restaurant management system that includes: